 When applying to graduate or professional schools, you'll need letters of recommendation from faculty members who are familiar with your work.
 Make a practice of attending office hours early in your academic career to get to know your professors and discuss your options for advanced study in the field.

-The Sociology B.A. degree will also prepare you for entry into graduate programs in a wide variety of fields, such as applied archeology, counseling, education, law, public affairs, social work, and sociology.
+The Sociology B.A. degree will prepare you for entry into graduate programs in a wide variety of fields, such as applied archeology, counseling, education, law, public affairs, social work, and sociology.
+The Department of Sociology recently created a 4+1 Pathway for undergraduate students in an existing baccalaureate degree to deepen their knowledge of sociology and gain invaluable research skills while earning a M.A. degree.

 With careful planning, and in consultation with the Health Professions and Prelaw Center, you could also prepare to enter law school, medical school, or other professional programs.